storyfeet/bob_cards_elm/rules.md

 Order of Play
 -----------

-Repeat *Player Phase* followed by *Bandit Phase* until Either a player, or a bandit reaches the end of their score track.
+Repeat *Player Phase* and then *Bandit Phase* until either a player, or the bandits reach the end of their score track.

-If the Bandits get their first, then in Co-op and Solo, The bandits win and player lose.
-In Multiplayer, the player furthest player on the score track wins.
-(Ties broken by distance west)

-If a player gets their first, that player wins.

 ### Player Phase